The revenue at Illinois casinos spiked in the final month of 2021, with December marking a 5.6% increase over November.

 Of the December total adjusted gross receipts (AGR), $80.4 million came from electronic gaming devices and $29.4 million was derived from table games.
 November’s numbers indicated that $77.3 million came from EGDs and $26.7 million from table games.

-That December total was the second-best figure of 2021 and the state’s highest since July, when the casinos combined for $120.2 million in revenue.
+That December total was the second-best figure of 2021 and the state’s highest since July, when the casinos combined for $120.2 million in revenue, as reported by the Illinois Gaming Board.

 The state share of taxes for the month came to $29.9 million and the local share for the various municipalities added up to $6.2 million.